5 Must-Do Hikes in Summit County

-Below we’ll explore 5 other classic lung-busting, quad-burning hikes in Breckenridge and surrounding Summit County.
-While the below hikes may sound difficult, and it is important to always respect the changing conditions in the mountains, these hikes are very accessible and very doable.
-Thousands of adventurous newcomers of all ability levels and experience rise to the challenge every day.
-After all, as the saying goes—the best view comes from the hardest climbs!
+Below we’ll explore five classic lung-busting, quad-burning hikes in Breckenridge and surrounding Summit County.
+While these hikes may sound difficult, and it is important to always respect changing conditions in the mountains, these Summit County hikes are very accessible and doable.
+Thousands of adventurous newcomers of all ability levels rise to the challenge every day.
+As the saying goes, the best views come from the hardest climbs!

-To reach the trailhead, drive to the south end of Breckenridge on Route 9.
+To reach the trailhead: Drive to the south end of Breckenridge on Route 9.
 Turn left onto Boreas Pass Road.
 At 3.3 miles, the pavement ends but the road is well-graded and is passable by any car.
 At 9.5 miles from the traffic light, you will reach Boreas Pass.

 Greys and Torreys Peaks

-Greys and Torreys get their local cache, not so much from the 14k altitude or the pitch of the climb—or even the 3,600-foot vertical rise you have to climb in order to summit—but rather from the 9-mile-round trip involved getting there and back.
+Greys and Torreys get their local cache, not so much from the 14k altitude or the pitch of the climb—or even the 3,600-foot vertical rise you have to climb in order to summit—but rather from the 9-mile trip involved in getting there and back.
 The distance of this hike puts it in a class of its own.

-Peak 1 of the Tenmile Range
+Peak 1 of the Ten Mile Range

 Peak 1 sits at 12,805 feet and offers the hiker an almost 4,000-foot climb in about 3.5 miles.
-As with the other classic hikes on this list, it is primarily above tree line and exposed to all the elements you would expect.
+As with the other classic hikes on this list, it is primarily above treeline and exposed to all the elements you would expect.
 The final 700 feet is a thin ridge walk through a loose scree field.
 It is non-technical, so you don’t need ropes, just be confident in your footing and hand placement.

 If you come through the Eisenhower Tunnel on Interstate 70 heading west, the first thing you will see looking out towards Dillon and Silverthorne is Buffalo Mountain.
 The shortest mountain on this list at 12,777 feet is one of the more visibly imposing mountains in Summit County.
 You cannot miss the distinctive round hump and huge crater in the middle of the mountain.
 Buffalo Mountain is a classic hike based on its steep middle section that includes a .6-mile 23% grade.
 The hike is about 3 miles one way and just over 3,000 vertical feet, but don’t let that fool you.
 The majority of that 3,000 feet is covered in about a mile and a half.